yidilozdemir/fmriBridge/README.md

 ## fmriBridge
 Creating a visual language of how neurological conditions change perceptions

-The aim of this project is to create a bridge of understanding of neurological conditions through visual simulations.
-I will 1) use openly shared neuroimaging datasets investigating perceptual differences in people with underlying mental health conditions,
+The aim of this project is to create a bridge of understanding of neurological conditions through visual simulations.I will

+1) use openly shared neuroimaging datasets investigating perceptual differences in people with underlying mental health conditions,

 2) transform their fMRI data (process minimally, but in a scientifically sound way) to independent components of informative source signals, which of some will be shared across groups (ie "control" vs "with_depression").